-Finally, the Library's comprehensive study of public libraries in Virginia offers new guidance on what programs and services Virginia's public libraries need in the twenty-first century.
-The findings and recommendations from this study will guide the future direction of the Library's library development activities in the coming years.
+Finally, the Library's comprehensive study of public libraries in Virginia offers guidance on what programs and services Virginia's public libraries need in the twenty-first century.
+The findings and recommendations from this study will continue to guide the future direction of the Library's library development activities.